Optimizing the eviction of code containers from disk

 Due to how S3-FIFO partitions its queue size into S and M, and eagerly moves things from S to M, it’s possible to run into cases where we need to insert an item into M, but M is already full of items, and none can be evicted due to the time constraint flag.
 Thus, the minimum size of the queue (for experiment purposes) needs to apply to M’s size instead of S3-FIFO’s size.
 Because of this, S3-FIFO with this adaptation needs to be bigger than its FIFO counterpart.
 To make things fair when evaluating S3-FIFO against FIFO, I increased the size of the FIFO queue to be the total size of S3-FIFO.

 The size- and time-aware S3-FIFO adaptation ends up outperforming every other one.
-The size-aware FIFO adaptation is the second best approach, and given its simplicity compared to size- and time-aware S3-FIFO, I’d say it performs surprisingly well!
-I think that other changes to size- and time-aware S3-FIFO could improve its performance, but that’s something I haven’t done.
+The size-aware FIFO adaptation is the second best approach, and given its simplicity compared to size- and time-aware S3-FIFO, I’d say it performs surprisingly well.
+I think that other changes to size- and time-aware S3-FIFO could improve its performance, but that’s something for the future.

 To understand how much the size of the cache influences the performance of the adaptations, I ran a series of experiments with varying cache sizes.
 I started with 1.1x the minimum cache size required for the experiment (to account for S3-FIFO’s higher cache size requirements), and ended up at 2x the minimum cache size required.